Matthias-Merzenich/qfind/readme.txt

    Compilation is otherwise the same.

-get-rows.py:
+get-rows.lua:
-   This is a Golly Python script to help with extending partial results.
+   This is a Golly Lua script to help with extending partial results.
 Usage instructions are provided in the source code.
 This script requires the Life application Golly.

 ------------------------------------------------------------------------------
 Version History: